Dananji-Siriwardana/SL-Voyager/README.md

 **Customizable Parameters: Allows users to adjust forecasts based on their own specific data, including regional variations and local events**

 ## Technology Stack
 **Machine Learning Frameworks**
--TensorFlow/Keras: For model training and prediction
+- TensorFlow/Keras: For model training and prediction
--Scikit-learn: For data preprocessing and encoding
+- Scikit-learn: For data preprocessing and encoding

 **Programming Languag**
 -Python: Primary language used for system development

 **Libraries**
 -Pandas: For data handling
 -Numpy: For numerical computations

 **Front-End**
 -HTML/CSS: For the system interface
 -JavaScript (React): For enhancing user interactivity

 **Dataset Fields**
 -Tourism Demand: Number of visitors in a given period